home-assistant/home-assistant.io/source/_integrations/device_tracker.mqtt.markdown

   required: false
   type: template
 json_attributes_topic:
-  description: The MQTT topic subscribed to receive a JSON dictionary payload and then set as device_tracker attributes.
-Usage example can be found in [MQTT sensor](/integrations/sensor.mqtt/#json-attributes-topic-configuration) documentation.
+  description: "The MQTT topic subscribed to receive a JSON dictionary message and then set as device_tracker attributes.
+If the attributes in the JSON message include `longitude`, `latitude` and optional `gps_accuracy` and if the device tracker is within a configured [zone](/integrations/zone/), they can be used to set the location of the device tracker, then configuring `state_topic` is not required.
+Be aware that any location message received at `state_topic` will override the location received via `json_attributes_topic` until a message configured with `payload_reset` is received at `state_topic`.
+A more generic usage example for the use of `json_attributes_topic` can be found in [MQTT sensor](/integrations/sensor.mqtt/#json-attributes-topic-configuration) documentation."
   required: false
   type: string
 name: